plopezmp/package-size-estimation-using-UHF-RFID-signature/README.md

 (note that the interrogation procedure for each package usually comprises multiple frames).
 For example, the first package was inventoried in the 12 first frames.
 In the frame 12, a last tag is identified.

+These datasets has been used to train different models of ANNs.
+The results could be reviewed in the paper

+Vales-Alonso,J; López-Matencio,P. *A machine learning approach for package size estimation using UHF RFID interrogation signature*, actually under reviewing process in **Applied Intelligence (APIN)** Journal.